annotorious/annotorious-v1/readme.md

     text : 'My annotation', //the annotation text textId : 1, //the annotation text id [OPTIONAL]
     editable: true, //if false, there will be no delete icon in the annotation popup.
 Make annotation 'read-only' [OPTIONAL]

+    movable: true, //if false, there will be no move icon in the annotation popup.
+Make annotation not movable [OPTIONAL]
+    rotable: true, //if false, there will be no rotate icon in the annotation popup.
+Make annotation not rotable [OPTIONAL]

     created_at: 1579909408935, //the timestamp of annotation creation [OPTIONAL]